 Phase 2: Coop

-The main features that are added here include the AI/NPC system and fleshing out of the dialogue system.
+The main features that are added here include the NPC system and fleshing out of the dialogue system.
 They also include overhauls to the chat systems, fonts, UI, and more.
 Prep work for the leveling system and quest system to be introduced here.
-We may also attempt some MoBA like features (still needs discussion).
+Gameplay will primarily consist of teams of players (or individuals) completing simple 'quest' objectives, while being opposed by NPCs, or other teams of players.
+The game will revolve around a major central city hub (likely Mos Eisley) from which player's can interact with NPCs and other players to start quests, form teams, and explore the world.
+Most quests that do not take part in the central city, will load a team of player's into an 'instance' where they will complete their quest objectives while isolated from other players not in their group.
+We may also attempt some MoBA like features (still needs discussion) in larger Phase 1 style matches.

 Phase 3: RPG

 Open World RPG.
 The main features added here include quests, (more) minigames, and AI for existing minigames, like Pazaak.
-Also includes levelling up, experience, single person quests, large planet-themed maps, character creator, fully fleshed out skill system etc. This mode will mainly focus on implementing things from a single player's perspective.
+Also includes levelling up, experience, single person quests, large planet-themed maps, character creator, fully fleshed out skill system etc. This mode will mainly focus on implementing things from a single player's perspective (within a multiplayer environment).
 Data will be persistent and exist as long as the server is running.

 Phase 4: LMO

 Features to the main game include group quests, Looking For Group system, and a lot of the dungeons that were designed for Phase 2 brought back.
 Includes a master server based architecture and functioning account system.
+Data is stored persistently, and official servers are all interconnected.
 At this point, the game is pretty much done.

 Later possible expansions: space battles, more worlds, additional minigames, etc.